raspberrychris/paddleboardmaster/content/post/hapfan-inflatable-stand-up-paddleboard.md

 This paddleboard from Hapfan is extremely versatile and will appeal to a large range of people.

+## Hapfan Paddleboard Video Unboxing and Review

+Check out the video review for yourself and see what the Hapfan paddleboard is like.

+{{ <youtube 0QhmIER-hUI> }}

 ### What activities is the Hapfan Paddleboard suitable for?

 Hapfan actually outline a number of activities which they say are suitable for this paddleboard, the full list is below and covers a wide range of different activities.